ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-10-02-SRWIntroduction.md

 -  In science writing, the **Present Simple** tense is used to state **accepted facts and truth**, but it's the writer's decision to decide what qualifies as facts and truth.
 - Using the **Present Simple** tense means that you believe your findings and deductions are strong enough to be considered facts or truth.

-> *One way to toughen polymers **is** to incorporate a layer of rubber particles5 and there has been extensive research regarding the rubber modification of PLA.*
+> *One way to toughen polymers **is** to incorporate a layer of rubber particles and there has been extensive research regarding the rubber modification of PLA.*

 #### Past Simple / Present Perfect